So, you’ve had too much to drink. It happens to the best of us.

 Hangovers can be brutal, but don’t go drinking raw eggs mixed with bacon fat because the internet tells you it’s a “magic hangover cure.”
 It’s not.

 Most hangovers resolve on their own within 24 hours.
 The best hangover cures are time and rest, but here are a few tips to help ease the pain:

 - Go back to sleep.
-Intoxicated sleep is not restful or restorative, but going back to sleep once you are sober can help relieve a hangover.
+Intoxicated sleep is not restful or restorative, but going back to sleep once you’re sober can help relieve a hangover.

-- Take an over-the-counter pain reliever to treat your headache.
+- Take an OTC pain reliever to treat your headache.

 - Drink water to counteract the dehydrating effects of alcohol.

 - Drink a sports drink fortified with vitamins and minerals, like Gatorade.

 - Treat gastrointestinal upset with an OTC product like Pepto-Bismol or Tums.

 - Caffeine can help combat the fatigue associated with hangovers, but it can also make stomach upset worse.